-The primary multilateral organization focused on family planning is the United Nations Population Fund (UNFPA), which estimates that it spent US\$303 million (US\$120 million from core resources and US\$183 million from non-core resources), or 40% of its total resources, on family planning activities in 2017.
+The primary multilateral organization focused on family planning is the United Nations Population Fund (UNFPA), which estimates that it spent US\$356.2 million (40.8% of its total program expenses) on family planning activities in 2018 (US\$62.5 million from core resources and US\$293.7 million from non-core resources).
 Another important source of multilateral assistance for family planning is the World Bank, which provides such funding under broader population and reproductive health activities and hosts the Secretariat for the Global Financing Facility (GFF).

-Private Sector: Foundations (charitable and corporate philanthropic organizations), corporations, faith-based organizations, and international non-governmental organizations (NGOs) provide support for FP activities in low- and middle-income countries not only in terms of funding, but through in-kind support; commodity donations; and co-investment strategies with government and other sectors.
+Private Sector: Foundations (charitable and corporate philanthropic organizations), corporations, faithbased organizations, and international non-governmental organizations (NGOs) provide support for FP activities in low- and middle-income countries not only in terms of funding, but through in-kind support; commodity donations; and co-investment strategies with government and other sectors.
 For instance, the Bill & Melinda Gates Foundation has become a major funder of global health efforts, including family planning activities, and is a core partner of FP2020.
-In 2016, the Gates Foundation provided US\$181 million for family planning.10
+In 2018, the Gates Foundation provided US\$296 million for family planning.

 Domestic Resources: Domestic resources include spending by country governments that also receive international assistance for FP and spending by households/individuals within these countries for FP services.
 Such resources represent a significant and critical part of the response.
-Since the London Summit, a total of 44 low- and middle-income countries have made specific commitments to increase their family planning spending.
+Since the London Summit, a total of 46 low- and middle-income countries have made specific commitments to increase their family planning spending.